-AODS 260 Chemical Dependency Family Counseling
+AODS 260 Chemical Dependency Family Counseling (3) 3 hours lecture

-3 hours lecture Note: Cross listed as PSYC 260/SOC 260 Transfer acceptability: CSU This course is designed to explore methods of assisting family members and others to understand and to cope with the alcohol and drug abuse of alcoholics and addicts.
+This course is designed to explore methods of assisting family members and others to understand and to cope with the alcohol and drug abuse of alcoholics and addicts.
 Several family therapy modalities will be explored.
 The approach will be experiential in format and students will participate in exercises that lead to the development of these skills.